 How do you figure out what that is?
 It’s difficult to decide what you like and what you’re good at simply by thinking.
 Better to experiment.
 Try new things.
 If they don’t work or you don’t like them, try something else.
 And see failure as helpful, not shameful; it gives you useful information.5

 Spend a lot of time with friends and family.
 Resist the temptation to settle for small amounts of “quality time.”
-Commit to more hours, more days, more weeks.
-It doesn’t have to be just family and friends; pets, neighbors, workmates, teammates, support group members, acquaintances, or others may do just as well.
+To the extent you’re able, commit to more hours, more days, more weeks.
+It doesn’t have to be only family and friends — pets, neighbors, workmates, teammates, support group members, acquaintances, or others may do just as well.

-We know this mainly from comparative analysis of diets (eating patterns) — of people in different places, of people in the same place over time, and of people who move between places.
-There is a great deal of food science research on the health impact of individual substances (omega-3s, cholesterol) and individual foods, but this has yielded limited information about what we should and shouldn’t eat, perhaps because scientists haven’t yet identified the really important substances, or more likely because there are complex interactions within and between foods that outweigh the impact of specific substances.7
+Our knowledge about how best to eat comes mainly from comparative analysis of diets (eating patterns) — of people in different places, of people in the same place over time, and of people who move between places.
+There is a great deal of food science research on the health impact of individual substances (omega-3s, cholesterol, etc) and individual foods, but this has yielded limited information about what we should and shouldn’t eat, perhaps because scientists haven’t yet identified the really important substances, or more likely because there are complex interactions within and between foods that outweigh the impact of specific substances.9

-Dan Buettner and his research team studied places — in Costa Rica, Greece, Italy, Japan, and the United States — where a larger-than-normal share of the population lives to age 100 or more.
-It isn’t only about living longer; the centenarians in these places have “healthy lives with vitality until the very end.”
-Buettner identifies several commonalities: (1) Eat mostly plants, no processed foods, not too much.
+Dan Buettner and his research team studied places where a larger-than-normal share of the population lives to age 100 or more.
+It isn’t only about living longer; the centenarians in these places — in Costa Rica, Greece, Italy, Japan, and the United States — have “healthy lives with vitality until the very end.”
+Buettner identifies several commonalities: (1) Eat mostly plants, no ultraprocessed foods, not too much.
 (2) Move frequently.
 (3) Have a purpose.
 (4) Belong.
-(5) Relieve stress.8 (I say more about 2-5 above and below.)
+(5) Relieve stress.10 (I say more about 2-5 above and below.)

 - “What we don’t have is a single randomized trial, beginning before birth, lasting a lifetime, enrolling tens of thousands — to show once and for all ‘what diet is best.’
 What we do have is a mountain of evidence, built a bit at a time, supporting the theme of … real foods, close to natural form, mostly plants, augmented a little bit by almost whatever else you like.
 It’s that simple.”